 Pine trees are sacred to the evolution of mankind.
 We have even named our pineal gland after their cones, demonstrating our deep and sacred connection to the wisdom they offer us.
 Pine provides the empowerment of tolerance.
 What other teacher has shown us so much?
 Pine teaches us to bend, not break, to stand firm in our roots, and to persevere in the face of time, chaos, and destruction.
 A pine tree does not falter in its care of self, even when it is diseased or chopped.
 Instead, it sends signals to its allies in the fungal and root system of self, and together they reallocate its resources so that what it has is not wasted.
-When facing the pain of ignorance — whether your own or another’s — seek pine to show you ways to endure the experience and lean into your own strength and seek support from community.
+When facing the consequences of ignorance — whether your own or another's — seek pine to show you ways to endure the experience and lean into your own strength and seek support from community.

 Violets grow on every continent on Earth.
 Violets appear dainty, soft, and vulnerable.
 They assist us with the empowerment pillar of transparency.
 They rise up through hard layers of ice and snow.
 They are some of the first flowers to bloom in clear-cut swaths in wounded forests.
 They offer their first flowers as art and healing.
 Their seed-setting flowers appear in autumn, barely noticed.
 Self-care is an internal process, and like the violet, the seeds we sow are not always the first to be noticed.
 But they carry spring's promise of creation.
 Violet's leaves support our lymphatic system, moving along that which no longer serves the body.
 They help us acknowledge and address the traumas we have endured.
 Call on violet when you need assistance in being honest with yourself about the kind of support you need to move on from a place of hurt.